 Of important note, Weston is also a town of artists.
 Weston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weston’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Weston telecommute to their jobs.
+Overall, about 11.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Weston is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Weston is a great place for families with children to consider.
+First of all, many other families with children live here, making Weston a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Weston has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Weston’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In Weston, a lot of people use the train to get to work every day though Weston is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Weston has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Weston in 2010 was $95,020, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $380,080 for a family of four.